JuanPZuluaga/JuanPZuluaga.github.io/_publications/2022-Cnc challenge Efficient Causal Relation.md

 **Recommended citation**:

 Burdisso, Sergio and Zuluaga-Gomez, Juan and Villatoro-Tello, Esau and Fajcik, Martin and Singh, Muskaan and Smrz, Pavel and Motlicek, Petr, 2022.
 IDIAPers@ Causal News Corpus 2022: Efficient Causal Relation Identification Through a Prompt-based Few-shot Approach.
 The 5th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE @ EMNLP 2022).
-Association for Computational Linguistics.{: .notice}
+Association for Computational Linguistics.
+{: .notice}

 - BibTeX: